jcbbb/cookiyes/README.md

 ### Issue

-For this application, I am using relatively new Web APIs, such as [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API) and [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
+1. For this application, I am using relatively new Web APIs, such as [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API) and [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
 Some browser engines, mainly WebKit don't not support these features, and I tried to polyfil Navigation API with [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) and View Transitions with simple CSS animations.
 For Telegram clients that use WebKit, page transitions aren't as good as on Android that use Chromium.

+2. I am caching every page request with [stale-while-revalidate](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) strategy, so if you create a new recipe and go back to homepage, it might not be there.
+It will appear after reload.